julianbernauer/powerdiffusion/README.md

 Additonally, we provide scores similar to those of consensus democracy in Lijphart (2012) in the section "Lijphart-Style Scores" as a nod to the grandmaster of empirical patterns of democracy.

+## Illustration
+A Shiny App for the illustration and exploration of the data base is under construction.